memfault/interrupt/_drafts/advanced-gdb.md

 You can also print all static and global variables in the system by using `info variables`, but that will print _a lot_ of variables out to your screen.
 It's better to filter through them!

-The command `info variables` can optional take a regular expression that will perform a search against the name of the variable.
+The command `info variables` can optionally take a regular expression that will perform a search against the name of the variable.

 ```
 (gdb) info variables coredump*